Relational Wisdom for Every Setting!

-- DVD’s designed for small group studies in offices, churches or homes
+- DVD sets designed for small group studies in offices, churches or homes (Faith-based DVDs, Values-based DVDs)

 You Can Be the Catalyst for this Training!

-To learn how you can learn, practice and share relational wisdom (RW) in your sphere of influence, click on the appropriate category below.
-For additional information in any area, email firstname.lastname@example.org.
+To learn how you can study, practice and share relational wisdom (RW) in your sphere of influence, click on the appropriate category below.
+For additional information in any area, email our Director of Training at firstname.lastname@example.org.

 - You as an Example, Moderator, Training Rep or Certified Instructor